A Null Object encapsulates a do nothing behavior inside an object. It is often pretty comfortable to use a neutral object.

 In the last post "Dining Philosophers Problem I", Andre Adrian started his analysis of the classical dining philosophers' problem.
 Today, he uses atomics, mutexes, and locks.

 If you want to have fun with threads, you should share mutable data between them.
 In order to get no data race and, therefore, undefined behavior, you have to think about the synchronization of your threads.

 C++11 is the first C++ standard that deals with concurrency.
 The basic building block for concurrency is a thread; therefore, most of the rules are explicitly about threads.
 This changed dramatically with C++17.

 What is the fastest way to add the elements of a std::vector?.
 A question which I will pursue in the next posts.
-I use the single threaded addition as reference number.
-In further posts I discuss atomics, locks, and thread local data.
+I use the single-threaded addition as the reference number.
+In further posts, I discuss atomics, locks, and thread-local data.

 The easiest way to solve the undefined behaviour in the post Ongoing Optimization: Unsynchronized access is, to use a lock.

 With C++14 came reader-writer locks.
 The idea is straightforward and promising.
 Arbitrary reading threads can access the critical region at the same time, but only one thread is allowed to write.